- New visitors policy

 - Screening measures

 - Changes to services

 - Support for Aboriginal and Torres Strait Islander women

 - Support for people with lived experience of disability

-There are now COVID-19 screening measures in place for everyone entering The Royal Women’s Hospital – including patients, staff, support partners and contractors.
+There are now screening measures in place for everyone entering our hospitals in Parkville and Sandringham.

-We have reduced entry points to the Women’s in Parkville to the Lower Ground floor.
-The Women’s car park lifts will take everyone to the Lower Ground floor for screening.
+All entry to the Women’s in Parkville is currently via the Lower Ground floor.
+The main entry is now down the ramp closest to the corner of Flemington Road and Grattan Street (next to the closed main entrance).
+Lifts from the car park also take everyone to the Lower Ground floor for screening.

 In Sandringham, you will be asked some screening questions and have your temperature taken.
 If you pass screening you will be given a sticker to display on your clothing.
 A single-use surgical mask will also be provided for you to wear.